cloudfoundry/bosh-bootloader/plan-patches/AWS.md

 the user you give to bbl does not require `iam:*` permissions.

-## acm-aws
+## <a name='acm-aws'></a> acm-aws

 This is a patch for using AWS Certificate Manager to issue load balancer TLS certs.

 First you're going to need a Route53 Zone for your system domain.
-Because ACM needs to verify that you own the domain that it's going to produce certs for, this must be done prior to bbl'ing up.
+ACM will verify that you own the domain that it's going to produce certs for.
+This must be done prior to bbl'ing up.

 1. Pick your system domain, then go to the AWS console and create a hosted zone to match.